exeki/stellaris_mod_synthetic_rush/readme.md

 This modification allows you to take "Synthetic Fertility" as a civic, which will allow you to quickly transform your population into synthetics without taking the appropriate origin.

+The added civic can be removed by reforming.
+I highly recommend not doing this until the population transformation is fully completed, as the necessary events may not begin.

 Partially overwrites event files (only what concerns synthetic fertility):
 1. events\anomaly_events_1.txt
 2. events\machine_age_situation_events_2.txt